exonum/exonum-doc/src/get-started/create-service.md

 We use `MemoryDB` to store our data in the code above. `MemoryDB` is an in-memory database implementation useful for development and testing purposes.
-There is LevelDB support as well that is recommendable for production applications.
+There is LevelDB and RocksDB support as well that is recommendable for production applications.

 A minimal blockchain is ready, but it is pretty much useless, because there is no way to interact with it.
 To fix this we need to create a node and provide an